MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

    :::column-end:::
    :::column span="":::
       :::image type="complex" source="media/isv-copilot-stack.png" lightbox="media/isv-copilot-stack.png" alt-text="Diagram showing Microsoft Copilot Stack components, AI orchestration, and the underlying Microsoft Cloud infrastructure." border="false":::
         A square diagram showing the components of Microsoft Copilot Stack.
-Enveloping the blocks is the label “AI safety and security”.
-Within the box there are two sections separated by a connector.
-The top box stacks Copilot Studio, Microsoft Copilot, your copilots, and Microsoft applications together, then connects to the middle connector labeled “AI orchestration”.
-The bottom box stacks your data, foundation models and AI toolchain, and AI infrastructure, with arrows pointing back to the middle connector labeled “AI orchestration”.
+Enveloping the blocks is the label "AI safety and security".
+Within the box, there are two sections separated by a connector.
+The top box stacks Copilot Studio, Microsoft Copilot, your copilots, and Microsoft applications together, then connects to the middle connector labeled "AI orchestration".
+The bottom box stacks your data, foundation models and AI toolchain, and AI infrastructure, with arrows pointing back to the middle connector labeled "AI orchestration".
 At the bottom of the entire stack Microsoft Cloud spans the entirety of the products.
       :::image-end:::
    :::column-end:::
 :::row-end:::